nativekloud/cmFkZWsgZHltYWN6IHJlY3J1aXRtZW50IHRhc2s-/README.md

 # Weather service with caching

 Service is based on [go-micro](https://micro.mu/docs/framework.html) framework simplyfying creating micorservices in go.
-Cache uses go-cache but implementation is decupled nad can be swapped as openweather client is implemented via interface
+Cache uses go-cache but implementation is decupled and can be swapped as openweather client is implemented via interface

 # Run